Ana Nikolić: Controversy

 In November 2010, Nikolić was detained in a police station in Rakovica for driving under influence.

 Following the Fukushima nuclear disaster in 2011, Nikolić claimed she was foster caring a Japanese baby boy.
 She subsequently faced scrutiny after Serbian daily newspaper Kurir had reported that the baby was in fact Chinese from a family residing in New Belgrade.
 Nikolić firmly denied the allegations, stating that the baby's parents decided to come "as soon as possible" to take him back to Japan after the media scandal had erupted.

 In December 2014, she described the then Prime Minister of Serbia, Aleksandar Vučić, as "irresistible".
 In May 2023, she invited followers on Instagram to join the government-organized counter-demonstration organised by Vučić's Serbian Progressive Party against the 2023 Serbian protests.

+During an episode of Ja imam talenat! in 2017, Nikolić made a comment about an auditionee whose talent was singing, which was interpreted by several media outlets as homophobic.
+She told the auditionee, a man who said he "feels like a woman", that he has "such a big desire to be a songstress that it's incredible".
+In August 2022, Nikolić stated she agreed with the Serbian Orthodox Church on the matter of EuroPride, held that year in Belgrade, and condemned it.
+Several days later, Nikolić wrote on Instagram that she had "never turned her back to the LGBT community".

 In June 2022, she was caught up in another media scandal when she released her demo of the song "Provereno", which had already been released by Milica Pavlović as a part of her album Posesivna.
 Pavlović disclosed her intentions to file a lawsuit against Nikolić several days after.
 No legal actions were eventually taken regarding the incident.